Key Fobs 101: What You Need to Know

 There are five main advantages to using key fobs or another keyless entry device: increased security, access records, selective entry, the ability to program customized special features and overall convenience.

 Traditional keys become problematic for business owners and homeowners whenever they go missing.
 The biggest advantage of key fobs, and keyless entry systems in general, is that a fob can be immediately blocked if it has been lost or stolen.
-When an employee is let go, tenant moves out, or a service is discontinued, simply program the system to deny entry for the fob with that particular ID number.
+When an employee is let go, a tenant moves out, or a service is discontinued, simply program the system to deny entry for the fob with that particular ID number.